Here's every app that supports Material You's themed icons on Android 13

 - YouTube Music

-A few notable Google apps that are missing include Stadia, Play Games, YouTube Studio, and Google Wallet.
+A few notable Google apps that are missing include Stadia, Play Games, and YouTube Studio.
+Google Wallet was added in an update on August 30, 2022.

 Samsung apps that support themed icons